-Florida bill seeks to block trans athletes from girls’ teams
+Florida bill seeks to block trans athletes from girls teams

 TALLAHASSEE, Fla.
-(AP) — Transgender women and girls couldn’t play on girls’ and women’s school sports teams under a bill passed by a Florida House committee on Wednesday.
+(AP) — Transgender women and girls couldn’t play on girls and women’s school sports teams under a bill passed by a Florida House committee on Wednesday.

-The bill, called the Fairness in Women’s Sports Act, would require that anyone participating in girls’ and women’s sports at the K-12 and college level be biologically eligible to do so.
+The bill, called the Fairness in Women’s Sports Act, would require that anyone participating in girls and women’s sports at the K-12 and college level be biologically eligible to do so.
 If challenged, they would have to get confirmation from a health care provider that they are female.
 That could include a doctor examining their genitals.

 “The act is pro-women and pro-girls and only acknowledges the biological differences between men and women,” said Republican Rep. Kaylee Tuck, the bill’s sponsor.